adamthomson/adamthomson/README.md

 <summary>Freelancing & Radio, 2000-2018</summary>
 <br />

 - 2000 - Began my career in website development, naturally with some marketing, design, and photography on the side.
-I worked with many dozens of entities, building a great portfolio and reputation over nearly 20 years
+I worked with many dozens of entities, building a great portfolio and reputation
-- 2004 - Started music and event promotion
+- 2004 - Started music and event promotion.
+I organised everything from music festivals to car shows to fundraisers
 - 2007 - Became a radio DJ at iconic 40-year-old station [RadioActive 88.6FM](https://radioactive.fm)
   - Hosted many different shows over the following 11 years, day and night
   - Interviewed loads of musicians, and some celebrities